oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Peer-to-Peer Access and Queries
 -------------------------------

+Peer to Peer API's provide capabilities to marshall data across Host to Device, Device to Host and Device to Device.
+The data marshalling API can be scheduled as asynchronous operations or can be synchronized with kernel execution through command queues.
+Data coherency is maintained by the driver without any explicit involvement from the application.

 Devices may be linked together within a node by a scale-up fabric and depending on the configuration, the fabric can support atomics, compute kernel remote access, and data copies.